-Our Car Accident Attorneys in New York City Have Secured Millions for Injured Clients
+Our New York Car Accident Lawyers Have Secured Millions for Injured Clients

 Unintentional injuries are the leading cause of death in the United States.
 Few people get behind the wheel intending to use their vehicles as weapons—however, auto accidents remain a large contributor to catastrophic and fatal injuries.
 When another driver acts with negligence, recklessness, or intentional malice, you need a New York City personal injury lawyer.